 Protect your API

-Auth issues a standard JWT format authorization token for each authorized API request.
-The token is encrypted and signed as a JWS token.
+Auth issues a standard format authorization token for each authorized API request.
+The token is encrypted and signed as a token.

-An encoded JWS token is constructed with three parts:
+An encoded token is constructed with three parts:

 JOSE Header: Declares the code type and encoding algorithm